ckmahoney/druidic-synthesis/content/posts/arf.md

 While it is up to the preset designer to fully implement the elements of each druidic synth, the **Mode** parameter is a macro knob telling which set of harmonics is most important.

-**melodic** synthesizers are the most familiar sounds, containing integer-ratio harmonics to produce for example conventional overtone based waveforms square, sawtooth, or square waves.
-Each of these waveforms also has its undertone inverse, where we include frequencies based on the integer division of the fundamental (as opposed to integer multiplication).
+**melodic** synthesizers are the most familiar sounds, containing integer-ratio harmonics from a given fundamental frequency.
+These Fourier series representations produce the conventional overtone (multiplication) waveforms square, triangle, or sawtooth waves.
+These also have an undertone (division) inverse.

 **enharmonic** synthesizers need to be handled carefully, as they can easily become noise synths if not well studied.
 Two good examples of enharmonic synths are "bell" sounds and "snare" sounds.
 Bells have well defined enharmonic ratios from a fundamental; and percussion instruments like snare drums have a specific set of nodal vibrations.
 These numbers can be easiliy generated in a gentime context for enharmonic synths.